KDE/documentation-develop-kde-org/content/docs/features/icons/_index.md

 ## Other platforms than Linux

-On other plateforms, the icon theme is not available.
+On other platforms, the icon theme is not available.

 ### Android